 - Tolkien alludes to a prophecy that states that Eru would one day incarnate himself in order to redeem the world.

 - In A Song of Ice and Fire, there are several faiths coexisting more or less peacefully.
 It is not known if these gods really exist, but many of the magical feats performed in the series are attributed to them.
 The main ones are:

 - The Seven.
 The main faith of Westeros, it is one God with seven aspects, but often prayed to as seven different gods by the mass, and referred to as "The Gods" in idioms and curses.
 Those aspects are The Mother, The Father, The Smith, The Maid, The Crone, The Warrior, and The Stranger.
 Also referred to as the "New Gods".

 - The Old Gods.
-While their original worshippers, the "Children of the Forest" have been extinct for centuries, the Faith is still very strong in the North of Westeros, but forgotten everywhere else.
+While their original worshippers, the "Children of the Forest", have been extinct for centuries, the Faith is still very strong in the North of Westeros, but forgotten everywhere else.

 - R'hllor, the Lord of Light, the Red God.
 Locked continuously in a battle for the fate of the World with the Great Other (god of ice and death).
-His followers are zealots waiting from the return of the messianic figure known as Azor Ahai.
+His followers are zealots waiting for the return of the messianic figure known as Azor Ahai.

 - The Drowned God, a Cthulhu-like figure worshipped by the Viking-like Iron Men of Westeros.

 - The world of Gillengaria in the Twelve Houses series features a mythological pantheon of goddesses.
 One character hypothesizes that it is from them that mystics originally inherited their magical powers.
 Most of the realm’s population accepts the goddesses’ past existence as more or less fact, but as they have not apparently been directly active for a long time, worship of the pantheon is almost uniformly lapsed (with the exception of a Cult that is a front for the villains’ coup d'état conspiracy).